 Behavioral and Social Attributes: Candidates must possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, and the prompt completion of all academic and patient care responsibilities.
 The development of mature, sensitive and effective relationships with patients and other members of the health care team is essential.
 Flexibility, compassion, integrity, motivation, interpersonal skills and the ability to function in the face of uncertainties inherent in clinical practice are all required.

-For more information on disabilities and accommodation, please contact the UNE Office of Students With Disabilities at (207) 602-2815.
+For more information on disabilities and accommodation, please contact the UNE Student Access Center at (207) 602-2815.

 Upon completion of a course of study, the faculty member in charge of that course submits the number of hours taught and a grade for each student to the academic coordinator.
 The MSPA program uses a standard letter grading system.